imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/secure-client-side-file-upload.md

 {% endtabs %}

 ## Secure client-side file upload example

+The example below demonstrates only basic usage.
+Refer to [these examples](server-side-file-upload.md#examples) in the server-side upload section to learn about different use-cases.
+The only difference between client-side and server-side upload is how API authentication works.

 Make sure you have implemented a backend service as shown [here](secure-client-side-file-upload.md#backend-token-generation) before using the below example.